hashicorp/design-system/website/docs/components/form/input-group/partials/specifications/anatomy.md

 ### Subcomponent anatomy

-The subcomponents contained within an Input Group are extensions of Helios form components and therefore have same anatomy as the master components they map to.
+The subcomponents contained within an Input Group are extensions of Helios form components and have the same anatomy as the master components they map to.

 ## States

-The Input Group doesn't have state intrinsically, rather the nested subcomponents maintain their own state as it corresponds with the individual component specifics.
+The Input Group doesn't have it's own state intrinsically, instead, the nested component primitives should maintain their own interactive state corresponding with the master component specs.

-### Primitive component states

 ![Primitive component states](/assets/components/form/input-group/input-group-states.png)